2020-07-02

 All right, I'll shut up now.
 I've made my point, I guess, and it's past 2 in the night and I desperately need some sleep – provided I'll be able to get some with the horrible realization in my head that if I destroy the Black-Briar mafia and the Silver-Blood mafia, then both sides will interpret it as a breach of word from the enemy and the peace will end before it has really started.
 And if I leave the people of two holds under the tyranny of bandits, how can I ever look at myself in the mirror knowing that my actions caused all that suffering?

-I join my followers in the High Hrothgar sleeping quarters and pretend I'm too sleepy to talk.
+I join my followers in the High Hrothgar sleeping quarters.
+Looks like they have been too excited to go to sleep, but I pretend I'm too sleepy to talk.

 next awakening